 It is of utmost importance that stall event recovery training takes into account the capabilities of the FFS used.
-Most current and grandfathered FFS models are deficient in representing the aeroplane in the aerodynamic stall regime, thus practising of 'full stall' in such a device could potentially result in negative training or negative transfer of training.
-The term 'stall event' is therefore introduced to cater for the capability of current and grandfathered FFS, and for potential future FFS enhancements.
-A 'stall event' is defined as an occurrence whereby the aeroplane experiences one or more conditions associated with an approach-to-stall or an aerodynamic stall.
+To deliver stall event recovery training, the FFS should be qualified against the relevant UPRT elements of CS-FSTD Issue 2.
+Stall event recovery training should include training up to the stall (approach-to-stall).
+Post-stall training may be delivered provided the device has been qualified against the relevant optional elements of CS-FSTD Issue 2 and the operator demonstrates that negative training or negative transfer of training is avoided.
+A 'stall event' is defined as an occurrence whereby the aeroplane experiences one or more conditions associated with an approach-to-stall or a stall.